 Best Patient Care Technician Schools in Virginia

 Becoming a Patient Care Technician (PCT) is one of the most direct ways to start helping patients in a clinical setting in Virginia.
-Training is short, the skills are in demand, and you can qualify for work in hospitals, rehab centers, and clinics once certified.
+Training is short, the skills are widely needed, and you can qualify for work in hospitals, rehab centers, and clinics once certified.

 A PCT supports nurses and doctors with hands-on patient care.
 Typical duties include: